How to make a digital escape room for the classroom

 3. Create engaging clues, locks, and hints

 Now for the fun part!
 A virtual escape room requires clues, locks, and hints.
-This part felt overwhelming when I began creating games, so it’s beneficial to have a digital escape room template.
+This part felt overwhelming when I began creating escape room games for the classroom, so it’s beneficial to have a digital escape room template.

 The lock and clue possibilities are endless.
 Connect the locks to the content and skills you identified first.
 Here are some types of clues that easily adapt to any content escape room: